sane-in/quickdoubt/README.md

 [Coming soon — deploying on Render]

 ## 🎯 Why I Built This
-Built as part of a Cuemath application challenge.
 The idea came from a real student pain point — when you're stuck on a math problem at night, there's no teacher around.
 QuickDoubt gives instant, grade-appropriate explanations.

 ## ✨ Features
 - Type any math question and get step-by-step solution